 I’m a professional decorator who’s been spraying for the past 10 years.
 I’ve got three main sprayers; A Titan 460, a smaller Q-Tech and Fuji Mini-Mite HVLP.
 The cheapest of my three sprayers was around £700, so I was a little bit sceptical about the Tilswall HVLP as this bit of kit is only £60!!!
+They are available online by clicking here.

 The Question is, can you spend so little on a sprayer and expect it to work?
 Can you achieve a good finish with it?